The Science That Explains Why Skiing Is So Enjoyable

 The science is complicated, but the feeling is unquestionable.
 Credit: www.real-world-physics-problems.com

-The science of this might be over your head (like it is mine), but if you’ve experienced this state of perfect happiness, then you know it to be plausible.
-As you link turn after turn, the constant acceleration can have a compounding effect too.
-Because this feeling puts you “in the zone,” it can be used for meditation as well.
-So, when someone halfway jokes that skiing is their therapy, there is actually evidence to back it up.
+The science of this might be over your head (like mine), but if you’ve experienced this perfect happiness, you know it to be plausible.
+As you link turn after turn, the constant acceleration can have a compounding effect, too.
+Because this feeling puts you “in the zone,” it can also be used for meditation.
+So, when someone halfway jokes that skiing is their therapy, evidence supports it.

 I believe the apex of this sensation occurs in the best snow conditions.
-The coveted untracked powder line where you have the feeling of floating combined with lateral acceleration.
+The coveted untracked powder line is where you feel floating combined with lateral acceleration.
 Of course, the same feeling can be achieved on a hardpack day just carving groomers.
-So, the next time someone complains about there being no fresh powder, maybe it’s because they don’t understand the science of skiing.
+So, the next time someone complains about no fresh powder, maybe it’s because they don’t understand the science of skiing.

 bottomless